NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 See the OpenStudio-HPXML Workflow Outputs section on `Utility Bill Outputs <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#utility-bill-outputs>`_ for more information about utility bill outputs.

+For the example below, a "Bills" scenario was requested.

 .. csv-table::
    :file: csv_tables/utility_bills.csv